-- So if someone interrupts with a message/question that is related to the topic at hand, that kind of interruption can have a positive effect.
+- If someone interrupts with a message/question that is related to the topic at hand, that kind of interruption can have a positive effect.
 This is because all our brain’s neurons are firing about the same information.

 - Inconsequential interruptions that don’t require any brain power have an insignificant effect.
 So if someone interrupts to say: “I’m going to get coffee” or “The meeting has been cancelled”, it’s generally no big deal.

-- Now interruptions that have the greatest negative effect are the ones about an unrelated topic.
-Not only do these cause the greatest stress, studies show these kinds of interruptions mean it’s going to take an average of 23 minutes to get back in the original task.
+- Interruptions that have the greatest negative effect are the ones about an unrelated topic.
+Dr. Mark’s study showed that not only do these cause the greatest stress, it took an average of 23 minutes for the person to get back in the original task.
 This is because we’ve made our brains disengage from one set of engaged neurons and move to a completely different set.
-It’s disruptive!

 Half the interruptions we experience are self-inflicted